danielwang/bootstrap/site/content/docs/5.0/layout/columns.md

 - **When building grid layouts, all content goes in columns.** The hierarchy of Bootstrap's grid goes from [container]({{< docsref "/layout/containers" >}}) to row to column to your content.
 On rare occasions, you may combine content and column, but be aware there can be unintended consequences.

-- **Bootstrap includes predefined classes for creating fast, responsive layouts.** With [six breakpoints]({{< docsref "/layout/breakpoints" >}}) and a dozen columns at each grid tier, we have dozens of classes already built for you to create your desired layouts.
-This can be disabled via Sass if you wish.

 ## Alignment